History of Mexico–United States relations: The Porfiriato (1876–1910)

-Díaz had ousted president Sebastián Lerdo de Tejada in the Revolution of Tuxtepec (1876).
+Díaz had ousted President Sebastián Lerdo de Tejada in the Revolution of Tuxtepec (1876).
 The U.S. did not recognize the Díaz government until 1878, when Rutherford B. Hayes was president.
 Given that France had invaded Mexico in 1862, Mexico did not initially restore diplomatic relations with it or other European powers, but did pursue a "special relationship" with the United States.
-One issue causing tension between Mexico and the U.S. were indigenous groups whose traditional territories straddled what was now an international boundary, most notably the Apache tribe.
+One issue causing tension between Mexico and the U.S. was indigenous groups whose traditional territories straddled what was now an international boundary, most notably the Apache tribe.
 The Apache leader Geronimo became infamous for his raids on both sides of the border.
 Bandits operating in both countries also frequently crossed the border to raid Mexican and American settlements, taking advantage of mutual distrust and the differing legal codes of both nations.
-These threats eventually spurred increased cooperation between American and Mexican authorities, especially when concerning mounted cavalry forces.
+These threats eventually spurred increased cooperation between American and Mexican authorities, especially concerning mounted cavalry forces.
 Tensions between the U.S. and Mexico remained high, but a combination of factors in the U.S. brought about recognition of the Díaz regime.
 These included the need to distract the U.S. electorate from the scandal of the 1876 election by focusing on the international conflict with Mexico as well as the desire of U.S. investors and their supporters in Congress to build a railway line between Mexico City and El Paso, Texas.

 With the construction of the railway line linking Mexico and the United States, the border region developed from a sparsely populated frontier region into a vibrant economic zone.
 The construction of the railway and collaboration of the United States and Mexican armies effectively ended the Apache Wars in the late 1880s.
-The line between Mexico City and El Paso, Texas was inaugurated in 1884.
+The line between Mexico City and El Paso, Texas, was inaugurated in 1884.
 An ongoing issue in the border region was the exact boundary between Mexico and the U.S., particularly because the channel of the Rio Grande shifted at intervals.
-In 1889, the International Boundary and Water Commission was established, and still functions in the twenty-first century.
+In 1889, the International Boundary and Water Commission was established, and it still functions in the twenty-first century.